jjonescz/dotnet-sdk/documentation/general/dotnet-run-file.md

 Later with deduplication, separate "self-contained" utilities could reference overlapping sets of packages even if they end up in the same compilation.
 For example, properties could be concatenated via `;`, more specific package versions could override less specific ones.

-It is valid to have a `#:package` directive without a version.
-That's useful when central package management (CPM) is used.
-NuGet will report an appropriate error if the version is missing and CPM is not enabled.

 During [grow up](#grow-up), `#:` directives are removed from the `.cs` files and turned into elements in the corresponding `.csproj` files.
 For project-based programs, `#:` directives are an error (reported by Roslyn when it's told it is in "project-based" mode).